 - There are conflicts in the work environment

-What to do before Giving up?
+What to do Before Giving Up?

 Your actions should be well thought out.
-As with the benefits you receive from your job, you will obviously not receive any more of them.
+As with the benefits you receive from your job, you will not receive any more of them.
 So, consider a blueprint for all your contingency plans to avoid excessive amounts of inconveniences.

-Have an Action plan
+Have an Action Plan

 Have a clear plan about what you will do after losing your job.
 If you do not get a new job, chances are you might have to remain unemployed for more than three months.
 Without a clear visualization, you can quickly become indebted due to a lack of payment of your financial responsibilities, or you could even lose your assets.

 Additionally, you have a high chance of falling into depression without a job.
-As everything of yours will be at stake, without a plan, you can lose your sanity too.
+As everything of yours will be at stake, without a plan, you can lose your sanity, too.
 Keep calm, and do not worry about every minor issue there is.

-Have another Job offer
+Have Another Job Offer

 The main recommendation is to have another opportunity waiting so you do not stop receiving income.
 Before making that decision, do your best to apply for different vacancies.
 If you quit without a job, you can devote full time to attending interviews and leaving your resume elsewhere.

-Cut down on your Monthly expenses
+Cut Down on Your Monthly Expenses

 Cut down your monthly expenses starting from the very beginning of your job.
 With your savings, you will have enough finances to help you live through these struggling times.

-Involve your Family
+Involve Your Family